 I feel sorry for anyone who tried to invade this castle at Orava

-We posed on so many little landings for photo’s that by the end of it we couldn’t decide which one was our favourite!
+We posed on so many little landings for photo’s that by the end of it, we couldn’t decide which one was our favourite!
 Oravsky Hrad showed you what a beautiful castle can look like and still be a formidable fortification.
 There was just no way you felt that any invading army got to see any of its beauty past that first courtyard.
 It was truly amazing to see what hidden treasures it held.
 As you got higher the rooms opened out and you got to see where people would have lived.

-A Dracula movie was once filmed at Orava castle
+A Dracula movie was once filmed at Orava Castle

 The tour was brilliant.
 The kids loved climbing all of the steps and seeing how many different sorts they actually had within the walls.
 From spiral staircases to what seemed like vertical ones, they were kept amused.
 The rooms were lovingly put together and the way they were set out was magnificent.
 The one the girls would not attempt to go in was the one with the Dracula dummy standing in the doorway.
 There was a movie called Nosferatu made at Oravsky Hrad in 1922 and so they made some of the doorways in a section of the castle a bit spooky for the visitors.
 Some even refer to the castle as Nosferatu castle.
-While us adults thought it was funny our eldest was far from impressed about the spooky side of it!
+While us adults thought it was funny our eldest was far from impressed with the spooky side of it!
 They both refused to stand in the doorways for a photo!

 Once we hit the top we spent some time sitting for a rest while the girls recovered from the climb.
 They had their rest and then went to every window to have a look out of it.
 At this stage, Bec was not really going near any of the windows but was keeping an eye on the girls while I roamed around getting photos.
 The worst thing is that just after visiting here we had our camera stolen with all the brilliant pictures of Oravsky Hrad on it.
 It is something that I will forever be upset about.
 So our memories and a couple of our phones are the only ones we do have.

 - From the car park to the first set of steps in the courtyard a pram will be very easy to use.
-From then on if you have a baby carrier it would b the best to use as some of the staircases are steep and they can get narrow.
+From then on if you have a baby carrier it would be the best to use as some of the staircases are steep and they can get narrow.
 Ask the friendly staff if you can leave your pram somewhere safe.